Boberkraft/decidim/ENGLISH.md

    end
 ```

-Because Decidim is using registration modules from `Devise`, an overrid of its templates was neccesery.
+Because Decidim is using registration modules from `Devise`, an overridden of its templates was neccesery.

 To allow passing values to the server, inside the registration form (`views/decidim/devise/registrations/new`) the following field was added:
 ```html